JonJon29/DB-Slidev/README.md

 logo: false          # no logo on this slide
 schwelle: subtle     # grey Schwelle (or false | lilac | white | red)
 footer: false        # no footer / page number (or a string for this slide only)
-progress: true       # progress strip instead of the Schwelle on this slide
+progress: false      # override defaults: hide progress on this slide
 ---
 ```